saloniasthana/WeatherSphere/README.md

 🎨 Styled using Material UI components and custom CSS for a responsive layout

 🛠️ Tech Stack
-React.js
+-React.js

-Material UI (MUI)
+-Material UI (MUI)

-OpenWeatherMap API
+-OpenWeatherMap API

-CSS
+-CSS

 📌 How to Run
 Clone the repository